 ModCloth has a thriving online community, and stays up to date with seasonal offers and events around the country.
 And for Halloween this year, they decided to step up their strategy with a giveaway that would unite Facebook and Instagram followers.

 The competition dynamic was simple: they asked followers to tag their most Halloween-obsessed friend.
-One winner would be selected to win a pack of adorable Halloween accessories.
+One winner would be selected with a random comment picker app to win a pack of adorable Halloween accessories.

 You might wonder why ModCloth chose the same question for both Facebook and Instagram.
 Don’t the two networks have different styles and demographics?
 Well, yes – but there’s another important consideration here.